awayawm/event-ticket-sales/README.md

 		3.3.1 if payment can't be split by braintree, send a payment to a third party using paypal or something similar
 	4. sales information, including customer information, is recorded in database
     5. ticket quantities decrements by 1
+    6. customer views receipt information and link to download ticket

 4. tickets are emailed to user
 	1. apache fop creates dynamic tickets